rsvinekar/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :2012-11-30   Max.   :21194
 ```

 The median is 10762 and mean is 10766.
 The median and mean are now close and the distribution is less skewed.
-We can see that the 0 values
+We can see that the 0 sum values have decreased, which means that some mean values imputed in have been higher than 0 significantly on some of the days for which the sum would otherwise be 0.

 ## Are there differences in activity patterns between weekdays and weekends?